uniphil/ada-pico-notes/ada.md

 Tried to add contracts, but nothign was enforced.
 Tried a few ways but wasn't sure how to enable runtime checks.

 The DMA procedure for configuring the addresses auto-starts the DMA.
 It should be possible to include a flag preventing the DMA from starting yet.

+Ada is case insensitive??????? error messages are sorta confusing here, wow.

+Version of `pico_bsp` is a bit out of date (1.2.1 tagged, alire has 1.1.0), so i got a bit misled by reading the `.ads` files in there.
+Neet of figure out how to point the dep at a git address...

+    - er no, i mixed up prp2040_hal and pico_bsp. rp2040 is 1.2.1.
+    - nah but I *was* looking at undreleased code on the main branch. `RP.PIO.DMA_TX_Trigger` is unreleased :'(